DimitriosDalaklidhs/GitProjectServer/README.md

 # Multithreaded HTTP Server in C (Winsock2)
-A lightweight HTTP/1.1 server written in C for Windows using the Winsock2 API.
+An HTTP/1.1 server written in C for Windows using the Winsock2 API.
 Handles multiple client connections concurrently, serves static files, and exposes a simple JSON route.

 ---
 ## Features